 - 1. Do you already have a passport?
 If so, when does your passport expire?
 If it expires within 6 months of the end of your overseas program, you'll need to renew it!
 Follow this link to see guidelines for passport renewals/applications you'll notice that the renewal process varies depending on how old you were when you first applied for your passport.
 We recommend applying/renewing as soon as possible.
 Many students will need to apply for a visa prior to the start of the program, and will need to have their up to date passport before this process.
 It is possible to pay an additional fee to expedite the processing later on, but it is best to get started early to avoid that extra cost. - 2.
 Have you signed the "signature of bearer" line (if you hold a US passport)?
 The passport isn't considered an official document until it has been signed. - 3.
 Do you hold an international passport?
 If you hold multiple passports, have you determined which one is best to travel with for your program?
-Since regulations on visa and travel vary widely by country, the Overseas Office meets with every student who has concerns or questions regarding their travel documents.
+Since regulations on visa and travel vary widely by country, students with multiple passports should consult with the Overseas office.
 Please contact overseas@lclark.edu if you intend to travel using a non-US passport.